 Don’t even think about getting store-bought eggnog this season, because now you have a recipe for eggnog that is probably a century old.

 The women in my family have passed this recipe down for generations.
-It supposedly originated with my great grandmother Morgan, who would serve it to her guests in Mississippi.
+It supposedly originated with my great grandmother, who would serve it to her guests in Mississippi.
 Since then, it’s been getting Christmas party guests inebriated since the early 20th century.
 When my cousin’s wife served it at their Christmas party, a lady fell off the front porch.
 That, my friends, is a successful party.

 Best of all, this vehicle for alcohol tastes sort of like a cream-filled donut.
-It might put you off when you realize you’re drinking eggs, but consider that this recipe is only a teaspoon of vanilla and a cup of flour away from a pastry.
+It might put you off when you realize you’re drinking eggs, but consider that this recipe is only a a cup of flour away from a pastry.
 Plus, every third delicious cocktail mixed in the city these days includes egg whites for a nice frothy topper.
 Even if you or your guests don’t consider themselves “eggnog people,” give them a sip and they will be converts.

 Just a few things to note about this recipe: